-Partially melted cheese and a heavy venison stew on a hot Florida day just doesn’t go well together.
+Partially melted cheese on a hot Florida day just doesn’t go well together.
 Both dishes were okay flavor wise, but they were just heavy, hot, and nothing we wanted to finish.
 Maybe skip The Alps until the later part of the Food and Wine Festival, like November.
 Maybe.

 The blueberry and almond tart was just lacking in flavor unless you ate one of the few blueberries and then it was almost too much tart flavor.
 It was also really dry and could’ve really benefitted from some type of sweet cream on top.